adamWinebarger/questionmakerteacher/README.md

 ## Things to still do

+- finish setting up firebase dependencies: particularly the login/googleID
-- add firebase dependencies
+- Add firebase functionality to the necessary screens
+- Finish building the questionnaire screen
-- Setup screens for the other parts of the app
+- Build the portion of the app that sends data back to the cloud firestore database
-- ... alot, really
+- ... something else but I forget what